codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ### Billing

 Billing is managed separately for each team.
 To use the paid features, such as additional build minutes or additional team members, team owners will have to enable billing by clicking **Enable billing** on the right sidebar.

-After billing is enabled, billing information (amount due, next payment date and billing history) will be visible on the right of the page.
-There, you can also click **Update billing details** to change the billing information or add additional details, such as company name, billing email, address and tax ID.

-To disable billing, click on the **Disable billing** button in the **Danger zone**.
-On disabling billing, you will be immediately charged for the used paid build minutes and paid team seats.
+See more details about billing [here](../billing/billing).

 ## Leaving the team